 They are also known as calcium silicate bricks because their main constituents are sand, lime, and fly ash.
 Sand-lime bricks can carry their own weight and thus they are used for ornamental works of the building.

 6- Blue Bricks:

 Blue bricks are made up of clay containing 7-10% of iron oxide.
-These bricks are burnt at 1250°C before delivered to be used.
-Blue bricks are very hard, strong and dense which makes them suitable for heavy construction work such as bridge.
+These bricks are burnt at 1250°C before being delivered to be used.
+Blue bricks are very hard, strong and dense which makes them suitable for heavy construction work such as bridges.

 7- Coloured Bricks:

 These bricks are manufactured using different admixtures, Class C fly ash and water.
 Coloured bricks are used for attractive-facing work and energy conservation.
 They are rarely used in India.

 These types of bricks contain different shapes of holes throughout their thickness.
 These holes make them lighter in weight and less amount of clay is required to prepare perforated bricks.
 They are used for multi-storey frameworks and lightweight designs.